MTY Food Group Inc./ Groupe d’Alimentation MTY Inc.

-- Review and discuss any fraud or alleged fraud involving management or other employees and the related corrective and disciplinary actions to be taken.
+- Reviewing and discussing any fraud or alleged fraud involving management or other employees and the related corrective and disciplinary actions to be taken.

 - Reviewing on a regular basis and monitoring the Company’s risk assessment and management policies, including the Company’s major financial accounting and risk exposures and the procedures in place to monitor, control, report and mitigate those risks.

 - Evaluating the performance of the external auditors and making recommendations to the Board on the nomination for reappointment or appointment of the external auditors.
 Such nomination is to be approved by the Board.
 The external auditors will be reappointed or appointed each year by the shareholders of the Company at the annual general meeting of the shareholders.

 - Reviewing the terms of the external auditors’ engagement and the appropriateness and reasonableness of the proposed audit fees and make the appropriate recommendations to the Board.
 The remuneration of the external auditors will be determined by the Board, upon the annual authorization of the shareholders at each general meeting of the shareholders.

 - Overseeing of the work of the external auditors and monitoring their qualifications, performance and independence.